offle-assistant/offle-assistant/README.md

 (COMPLETED) I created the config.
 But with this method, I created separate Persona and Bot classes.
 I should really just move the Bot.chat method over to the Persona and have the Persona be the chat agent.
 (COMPLETED)

-At some point, I need to pull apart the chat functionality from the printing.
+(COMPLETED) At some point, I need to pull apart the chat functionality from the printing.
 Chatting should really just take input text and return the "display name" and the output.
 So that the recipient can handle it and put it into whatever UI they deem fit.
 I need to make sure that I account for streaming with this method.
-Formatting the text will then be moved out of the Persona class and into the CLI class.
-Yeah, this is probably the way.
-I need to just make a CLI class/set of functions.

 ### RAG framework tested with GNU documentation
 While RAG docs should be added via a commandline tool, they should then be stored in a config file that is user-readable and user-editable.